 Students will work on assignments that are pertinent to building a foundation in order to grasp the information in this course.
 Students will also actively participate in class discussions and discussion forums.
+One point is allotted for each class period.
 This course is largely discussion-based.
 It is essential that we all pre-read the articles and come to class ready to discuss them.
-The overall participation will also be included at the end of the course.
+The overall participation will also be included at the end of the course